-Property. $BW(Q_n) = N/2$.
+Property. $BW(Q_n)=N/2$.

-Proof. (idea) the red edges (=edges in a single dimension) divide the hypercube into two equally sized subnetworks; they are N/2 and it is not possible to cut a smaller number of edges to get the same result.
+Sketch of proof. the green edges (=edges in a single dimension) divide the hypercube into two equally sized sub-networks; they are N/2 and it is not possible to cut a smaller number of edges to get the same result.

 - Reminder: In a collinear layout all nodes are placed on the same line.
 Instead of computing its area, it is usual to count the number of necessary tracks. - We start with a 2-dim.
-Hypercube, and inductively move to hypercubes of higher dimensions:
+Hypercube, and inductively move to hypercubes of higher dimensions: - Q2:

-• Q2: